The approximate gravitational lensing multiple plane mass sheet degeneracy: Summary

 We further remark that a key advantage of multiple plane systems lies in the possibility to provide hints about the presence of internal sheets, through differential convergence factors.
 Differently from Ref.~\cite{Teodori:2022ltt}, we show that explicit lens-lens coupling can increase the number of differential convergences that can be accessed observationally (although more differential convergences are present in the modeling).
 Nevertheless, the degeneracy between $ H_0 $, the lens model and time delays remains, even in the lucky scenario where time delay measurements on all sources are possible.
 We therefore emphasize once more that multiple plane systems do not really break the MSD, even when internal sheets in the different planes are not related to each other.
 Even when higher order effects (beyond plain convergence ones) on cores behaving as internal mass sheets are deemed visible, one can construct a model where the internal cores are explicitly modeled, but the degeneracy in the way we presented it remains otherwise untouched, and becomes exact, as we explain in Sec.~\ref{s:non_linear} (albeit with a particularly artificial core model, which can be difficult to justify in certain regimes).
 Still, multiple plane systems can help in at least reducing the $ H_0 $ degeneracy window, thanks to cosmological priors on external differential convergences and stellar kinematics measurements on all the lens planes, which can constrain the presence of mass sheets in the system.

 \textit{Acknowledgments.} We are grateful to P. Fleury, W.J.R.
 Enzi, C. Grillo for useful discussions which inspired this work.
-We thank D. Johnson, K. Blum, M. Millon and P. Fleury for useful comments and remarks on the manuscript.
-While sending this work for comments prior to submission, we got to know of Ref.~Johnson et al 2026, soon to appear, discussing a closely related topic.
+We thank D. Johnson, K. Blum, P. Fleury and M. Millon for useful comments and remarks on the manuscript.
 LT acknowledges the support by the European Research Area (ERA) via the UNDARK project (project number 101159929) and the MICINN through the grant ``DarkMaps'' PID2022-142142NB-I00.